-Click here to view a draft of the Comprehensive Plan Update.
+Click here to view the most current draft of the Comprehensive Plan Update.

 Click here for information about the city-wide open house held November 20th, 2019.
 Slides presented at the open house are available at this link.

-There will be a special Plan Commission meeting on Thursday, December 12th at 6:30 p.m in the Council Chambers of City Hall to discuss the draft of the Comprehensive Plan Update.
+A special Plan Commission meeting was held December 12th at 6:30 p.m to discuss the draft of the Comprehensive Plan Update.
 The agenda and meeting packet can be found here.